Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Two-stage Coarse-to-fine robust tensor completion framework

 We briefly give insight into the patch jitter procedure.
-An example of patch jitter with a fully observed image without outliers is shown in Fig. \ref{fig:insight}.
+An example of {a} patch jitter with a fully observed image without outliers is shown in Fig. \ref{fig:insight}.
 We pick $5$ patches at different locations (marked by green rectangles).
 For each patch, the patch tensor is created using patch jitter with $l=2$.
-The normalized eigenvalues (w.r.t. maximum eigenvalue) of TR unfolding matrices of the patch tensors are shown in the right of Fig. \ref{fig:insight}.
+The normalized {singular values} (w.r.t. maximum {singular value}) of TR unfolding matrices of the patch tensors are shown in the right of Fig. \ref{fig:insight}.
 As can be seen, with a small offset around the original patch, the obtained patch tensor can be well approximated by a low tensor ring rank tensor.
-Therefore, for a partially observed image, the patch tensor generated using patch jitter can be well completed using a tensor ring completion algorithm.
-Moreover, compared with traditional patch-based methods, the jitter operation does not require block matching, thereby avoiding incorrect matching due to outliers and greatly reducing the computational cost.
+Therefore, for a partially observed image, the patch tensor generated using {a} patch jitter can be well completed using a tensor ring completion algorithm.
+Moreover, compared with traditional patch-based methods, the jitter operation does not require block-matching, thereby avoiding incorrect matching due to outliers and greatly reducing the computational cost.